Business Overview

 - 60 (first-come, first-served basis)

-- ◆Participation fee:
+- ◆ Participation fee:

 - free

-- ◆How to apply:
+- ◆ How to apply:

-- Click here for a PDF of the event outline
+- Click here for a PDF of the event outline.

-time | Contents |
+time | substance |

 13:00 | Opening Remarks |

-13:40 | Rest and move |
+13:40 | Rest and movement |

 13:50 | Breakout Sessions |